go-gitea/gitea/docs/content/doc/administration/config-cheat-sheet.en-us.md

 ### Git - Config options (`git.config`)

 The key/value pairs in this section will be used as git config.
 This section only does "set" config, a removed config key from this section won't be removed from git config automatically.
+The format is `some.configKey = value`.

 - `diff.algorithm`: **histogram**
-- `other.config-key`: ...

 ## Metrics (`metrics`)